hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Maintain src line number with compiled ops, so that errors noticied while running the op, can be linked back to the source for easy debugging and fixing.

+Allow local variables in a function to be passed down a call chain, by passing it as func arguments.

+* func arguments and readwrite and locavariables etal

+  * the function arguments mechanism is implemented has a stack of fargsmaps, wrt each func in the call chain.
+Each map entry contains a index (in addition to the real var name) which indicates whether the farg represents a global variable or a local variable and inturn in case of local variables, where in the function local variables stack it exists.

+  * even thou currently writing into a farg is not supported, the logic implemented allows the same to be achieved easily by updating the Context::VarSet to handle the same by getting the location of the real variable behind the function argument, and inturn updating the corresponding variables-hash-map.

 TODO
 ||||||